Are Solar Panels Worth It for Your Home?

-Solar panels are like any other investment.
-Capital is spent in exchange for a greater benefit.
+If you have a good site for solar panels then they will be worth the investment.
+Every $1,000 invested upfront will yield over $3,000 in savings during the next 25 years.
+Solar panels are like any other investment, where capital is spent in exchange for a greater benefit.
 In the US, you can expect an upfront cost of around $3 for every watt of installed capacity.
 This means a 6-kilowatt solar system will cost around $18,000, although prices can change slightly depending on the provider and location.

 The first step for knowing whether or not solar panels are worth it is getting detailed solar offers with financial projections.
 The payback period depends on the monthly savings achieved, and this is determined by two main factors:

 If you have a solar energy system that produces 10,000 kWh per year, and your local power company charges 20 cents per kilowatt hour, you save $2,000 per year.
 However, someone who generates 16,000 kWh and pays 12.5 cents per kWh will also save $2,000 per year.

 Other than the solar installation costs and electricity rates, you must consider any local incentives.
 These normally take the form of tax benefits or cash rebates.
 They reduce the net cost of solar panels, leading to a higher return on investment.
 Some states also have Solar Renewable Energy Certificates (SREC), which give you extra cash for every 1000 kWh produced by your home solar system.